serendeepia/serendeepia.github.io/index.md

 <div class="how_col_fill">
 <h3>Training, Talent Spotting & Strategy</h3><p>
 We identify key areas in your business where Data Science, Advanced Analytics and Artificial Intelligence can have the maximum impact and we create an strategic roadmap planning.
 We also help you with the required data scientist specialized training, designing custom training workshops in the AI topics most relevant for your business.
-We know that building a successful Data Science team is a huge challenge for any organization, and we use our experience assembling international Big Data Analytics teams to assist you in such an endeavour.
+We know that building a successful Data Science team is a huge challenge for any organization, and we use our experience assembling international Big Data Analytics teams to assist you in such an endeavour, including Big Data and Data Science professional profile assessments, talent spotting and executive coaching.
 </p></div>

 <div style="clear: both;"></div>